1uckyneo/jagdai/packages/jagdai/README.md

 }))
 ```

-Whether `useQuery` triggers a re-render is determined by comparing the return value from its first function-type parameter between the previous and the next.
+Whether `useStoreQuery` triggers a re-render is determined by comparing the return value from its first function-type parameter between the previous and the next.

 By default, a strict comparison will be performed first.
 If `Object.is(old, new)` is `true`, there will be no re-rendering.

 If they are not strictly equal and are of the `object` type, such as an array, a shallow comparison will be performed.
 If they are still not equal, re-rendering will be triggered.

-The second parameter of `useQuery` is an optional function, and you can customize the comparison function to override this default behavior.
+The second parameter of `useStoreQuery` is an optional function, and you can customize the comparison function to override this default behavior.

 ---